paul-go/YESS-Specification/Readme.md

 # YESS: A Reboot Of RSS

 **STATUS**: This document is a draft specification.
-A number of supporting libraries are currently under development, as well as a YESS reader app known as *Direct*.
+A number of supporting libraries are currently under development, as well as a YESS reader + builder app known as *Direct*.

 ## Summary